UP govt clears illegal Rohingya camps from its land in Delhi | Law-Order

 - India

-The Uttar Pradesh government on Thursday got a piece of its land allegedly encroached by Rohingya refugees in Delhi cleared, according to officials.
+The Uttar Pradesh government on Thursday got a piece of its land in Delhi cleared of encroachment allegedly done by Rohingya refugees, according to officials.

-The 2.10 hectare land estimated worth Rs 97 crore lies in Madan Khadar area of the national capital near Noida and belongs to the Irrigation Department of UP, the officials said.
+The 2.10 hectare land estimated worth Rs 97 crore lies in Madan Khadar area of the national capital near Noida and belongs to the Irrigation Department of Uttar Pradesh, they said.

-UP Jal Shakti Minister Mahendra Singh, who instructed the removal of the encroachment, shared a video of the early morning action on social media.
+UP Jal Shakti Minister Mahendra Singh shared a video of the early morning action on social media, purportedly showing multiple earth-movers razing temporary shelters and walls to the ground.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)